V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/motion.md

     doesn't extrude plastic is a travel move.
 By default, it doesn't see a distinction between `G00` and `G01`.

-- Marlin has it's own rules for maximum speed, and acceleration.
+- Marlin has its own rules for maximum speed, and acceleration.
 - Marlin also supports "jerk" setting, but this isn't the derivative of the acceleration.
 You can also set the "Junction Deviation" which replaces jerk.
 - Each command has a "Feedrate".
 If you don't define one, it will just use the previous one.